Thick Client Penetration Testing Checklist

 1) Information Gathering

-- Identify the Application Architecture and crawl the application to gather business logic
+- Find the Application Architecture (two-tier or three tier) and crawl the application to gather business logic

 - Platform Mapping to know architecture and infrastructure